rquadri/castle/gg.md

 basis that are never publicized, and perhaps are never discovered in the first place.

-Large companies have dedicated security teams that do their best to protect their networks and their users.
-But smaller companies have neither the expertise nor the resources to monitor their accounts.
+The largest companies have dedicated security teams that do their best to protect their networks and their users.
+But many other companies have neither the expertise nor the resources to monitor their accounts.
+Fortunately, a new cybersecurity startup aims to address this situation.

 ## Castle

-Castle is a cybersecurity startup that provides account security for businesses that operate web or mobile apps.
+Castle is a startup that provides account security for businesses that operate web or mobile apps.
 Castle monitors the users of those apps, and looks for suspicious activity that may suggest that a user's account may have been taken over.
 If they notice something